Dani08-C/bienestar_cliente/README.md

 [This file is part of bienestar_cliente.](LICENSE)

-bienestar_cliente is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (atSara Sampaio your option) any later version.
+bienestar_cliente is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation either version 3 of the License, or (atSara Sampaio your option) any later version.

 bienestar_cliente is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.